Academic Campus Resources

 Academic Assistance and Tutoring Centers

-AATC has a resource room, 2211 Dutton Hall, that provides a variety of supplementary academic materials and resources for students including:
+The AATC provides tutoring and variety of supplementary academic resources for students in:

 Pre-Graduate/Pre-Professional Advising Office